Ren294/SmartTraffic_Lakehouse_for_HCMC/README.md

 - Source: [VisualCrossing](https://www.visualcrossing.com/weather-api)

-The dataset provided contains detailed weather information for Ho Chi Minh City, including temperature, humidity, wind conditions, precipitation, and other meteorological measurements.
+The dataset provided contains detailed weather information for **Ho Chi Minh City, Viet Nam**, including temperature, humidity, wind conditions, precipitation, and other meteorological measurements.
 This data is collected hourly and aggregated daily, useful for weather forecasting, climate analysis, and urban planning applications.

-Here is the schema of the provided JSON, described in a hierarchical structure:
+Here is the schema of the provided `JSON`, described in a hierarchical structure:

 ```json
 {